A Bird's Eye View on Cloud Computing Service Delivery Models

 By Dipti Parmar

-Public cloud adoption continues to grow while cloudification of owned data centers is becoming the norm with virtualization and hyperconverged infrastructure (HCI) technologies – 92% of ECI respondents who currently run on-premises infrastructure have deployed or plan to deploy HCI.
+Public cloud is one cloud delivery model that continues to grow while cloudification of owned data centers is becoming the norm with virtualization and hyperconverged infrastructure (HCI) technologies.
 With the technology and cloud markets having matured significantly, IT leaders have clearly indicated that business outcomes take precedence over cutting costs.
+That’s why 90% of respondents are taking a “cloud smart” approach to their infrastructure strategy, according to the 2024 Enterprise Cloud Index.
 The hybrid cloud infrastructure remains a draw because it offers a great many business benefits over competing IT deployment models.

-“The pandemic validated cloud’s value proposition,” said Sid Nag, VP Analyst at Gartner.
+“The cloud’s value proposition has been validated,” said Sid Nag, VP Analyst at Gartner.
 “The ability to use on-demand, scalable cloud models to achieve cost efficiency and business continuity is providing the impetus for organizations to rapidly accelerate their digital business transformation plans.
 The increased use of public cloud services has reinforced cloud adoption to be the ‘new normal,’ now more than ever.”

 While the business benefits are clear, how do organizations choose which functions or workloads should run in private or public clouds?
 For this, they need to understand the different types of cloud services, how they satisfy a specific set of business needs and how they can be moved between private and public cloud if and when it makes sense.